wareya/edg2/README.md

 EDG is highly defined, and tries to leave few holes for decoders to behave differently from eachother when they're not supposed to.
 EDG specifies exactly what's intended with regards to file truncation, file padding, alpha mixing, and more.
 Implementations are allowed to behave differently in regards to these, but only if they're special-purpose implementations.

 There is one place that's left underspecified, because The Right Thing To Do is pretty much entirely dependent on the application at hand: Weird IEEE floating point values.
 Non-numeric floats are undefined, and can treated as an arbitrary color, a random color, a hole in the image, missing information that must be interpolated, or even an error-on-access.
-If your implementation must be resiliant, it's up to you to handle possible floating point exceptions yourself.
+If your implementation must be resilient, it's up to you to handle possible floating point exceptions yourself.

 Additionally, the behavior of fully negative colors is application-defined, because it's useful for depicting imaginary colorspaces but useless for network graphics.